AkimotoRyou/ModMail/README.md

 To operate functionally the bot need the following :
 * Administrator Permission : Somehow `Manage Roles` permission isn't enough to create a new channel that inherit a category channel permissions.
 * Dedicated Category Channel : Instead of setting a new permission everytime the bot create new channel, it used the same permission from this category channel.
 You can read [here](https://support.discordapp.com/hc/en-us/articles/115001580171-Channel-Categories-101) if you don't know what category channel is.
-* Dedicated Text Channel : To log a new ticket and closed ticket, please add this below (inside) the dedicated category for modmail that was created before.
+* Dedicated Text Channel : To log a new thread and closed thread.

 ## Commands